What is the AI Workflow Sprint?

 Instead of searching for a single person who understands everything, the sprint brings the necessary perspectives together for a short, focused process.

+The right people.
+A clear sequence of questions.
 Artifacts that capture decisions as the work progresses.

+Over four days, a cross‑functional team (we call it - AI Discovery Pod) works through a single workflow.
 They map the work, redesign a step using AI, build a prototype, and test it with employees.

+The output is a concrete solution that an engineering team can choose to build.
 By the end of the sprint the group has:

 - a redesigned workflow